hacksparrow/remote.js/README.md

 ## How to use

-To develop a remote controlled we app using Remote.js, you will need to create a **transmitter** (remote controller) and a **receiver** (demo app).
-The receiver app listens for 'signals' from the transmitter and executes JavaScript code programmed by you, when it receives them.
+To develop a remote controlled web app using Remote.js, you will need to create a **transmitter** (remote controller) and a **receiver** (the web app).
+The  app listens for 'signals' from the transmitter and executes JavaScript code programmed by you, when it receives them.

 ### Creating a transmitter